Teignmouth: Port

-The port of Teignmouth, in existence since the 13th century, remains active, mostly handling clay, timber and grain.
+The port of Teignmouth, in existence since the 13th century, remains active; it handles mostly clay, timber and grain.

 The Old Quay was built in the mid-18th century on land leased from Lord Clifford.
-The opening of the Stover Canal by James Templer in 1792 provided a boost to the port due to the ease with which ball clay could be transported from the mines north of Newton Abbot.
-After travelling along the canal the barges continued down the estuary to the port.
-By 1820 this trade was supplemented by granite from the quarries near Haytor on Dartmoor carried via the unique granite-tracked Haytor Granite Tramway which was linked to the Stover Canal.
+The opening of the Stover Canal by James Templer in 1792 provided a boost to the port, due to the ease with which ball clay could be transported from the mines north of Newton Abbot.
+After travelling along the canal, the barges continued down the estuary to the port.
+By 1820, this trade was supplemented by granite from the quarries near Haytor on Dartmoor carried via the unique granite-tracked Haytor Granite Tramway which was linked to the Stover Canal.
 The granite to build the new London Bridge came via this route and was sent from the New Quay, which had been built for this traffic in 1821–25 by George Templer, James's son.

 The Old Quay was sold to George Hennet in 1850 and became the centre of his trading network.
 It was connected to the South Devon Railway the previous year.

-Until 1852 Teignmouth was legally part of the Port of Exeter.
+Until 1852, Teignmouth was legally part of the Port of Exeter.
 In September of that year, after many years of campaigning (latterly under the leadership of George Hennet), the Lords Commissioners of the Treasury agreed that Teignmouth should be independent which was the cause of much celebration.

 Teignmouth has a tradition of shipbuilding from the 17th century.
-By the turn of the 19th century there were three shipyards in Teignmouth, and three in Shaldon and Ringmore on the opposite side of the estuary.
-The industry declined in the early 20th century, but in 1921 Morgan Giles bought the last derelict shipbuilding yard and gave the industry a new stimulus.
+By the turn of the 19th century, there were three shipyards in Teignmouth, with three in Shaldon and Ringmore on the opposite side of the estuary.
+The industry declined in the early 20th century but, in 1921, Morgan Giles bought the last derelict shipbuilding yard and gave the industry a new stimulus.
 His shipyard became a major employer, building pleasure craft in peacetime and small craft such as torpedo boats during World War II.
-The business failed in 1968 not long after Donald Crowhurst's attempt to sail around the world.
+The business failed in 1968, not long after Donald Crowhurst's attempt to sail around the world.